Samillion/Windows-to-Linux/README.md

 It is common to suggest "just use online/web version" as a solution, but that is not effective, it's simply a forced compromise, unfortunately.

+- Outdated Software:
+  - Due to policy and the fact that in some cases it's about volunteer based work, some packages are outdated
+  - Fedora seems to be balanced, from what I've seen it's mostly Debian based distros and indpendent package support (ie: `flatpak`, `rpm`, `deb`), sometimes none (ie: mpv)
 - GPU Drivers:
   - I keep stumbling upon comments about GPU issues, especially when it comes to Wayland
     - Some have opted to switch back to X11, which seems to have solved their issues